Skip to main content

 By Stephen C. Schultz

-I recently received some interesting information about Gaming and Technology use from a good friend of mine, Chris Mulligan, LCSW.
-Chris is the founder of the Cyber Addiction Recovery Center located in Culver City, CA. He sent me a list of the Top 5 signs of technology addiction in teens.
+I recently received some fascinating insights about gaming and technology use from a good friend of mine, Chris Mulligan, LCSW.
+Chris is the founder of the Cyber Addiction Recovery Center, located in Culver City, CA. He shared with me a list of the top five signs of technology addiction in teens.

 Comments